About Our Historic Bed and Breakfast in Easton, Pennsylvania

-The elegant mansion which is now The Lafayette Inn was built as an investment property by Elizabeth Wagner Leary in 1895.
+Located on College Hill, the elegant Georgian mansion, which is now Lafayette Inn was originally built as an investment property by Elizabeth Wagner Leary in 1895.
 The land was part of the Wagner farm owned by one of the families that helped settle Easton three generations earlier in the mid-1700s.

 Paolo was born and raised in Naples, Italy.
 He moved to Ohio with his family as a young boy.
 He is a graduate of Youngstown State University.
 Laura is an Ohio native and a graduate of Kettering University and The University of Michigan.
 Married since 1988, together they lived in Ohio, Italy, and Japan, before landing in Pennsylvania.